 ALTER ROLE

-Once you create a user, you can then create a database and grant the user access to it.
+Once you create a user, create a database and grant access.
 First, create the database:

 sudo -u postgres createdb <database_name>